yu-lab-vt/ITEC/README.md

 # FAQ

 ### 1. I found a lot of cells over-segmented in the result.
-How can I tune the params?
+How can I tune the parameters?

    This problem may result from distinct noise or too intensive segmentation.
 Accordingly, you may tune up the Filter factor in *Smooting* section, or the smFactor  in *Segmentation* section.

 ### 2. I found a lot of cells under-segmented in the result.
-How can I tune the params?
+How can I tune the parameters?

    In *Smoothing* section, make sure your Filter factor is not set too high as it may fuse cell boundaries.
 Also, you may tune down the smFactor in *Segmentation* section and see if it works.